stephperillo/Pewlett-Hackard-Analysis/README.md

 Two additional queries or tables that may provide more insight into the upcoming "silver tsunami" include:

 1. A query to find additional potential mentor eligible employees who were born between 1956 and 1964.
+2. A query to see if any of these employees are currrent managers.

 Because there are only 1,549 current employees eligible for the mentorship program and 72,458 retirees, it is helpful to see if the mentorship eligibility can be expanded.